More Than 20 Tagalog Slang Words for Everyday Use

 Outdated or hip, you'll find it here on this list.
-So let's dive in and learn all about these 20 Tagalog slang words.
+So let's dive in and learn all about these Tagalog slang words.
+Here's over 20 Tagalog slang words for you to start with.
 Already fluent?
-Let's see if you recognize all 20, or help me out by providing an alternative meaning or explanation for any word on this list.
+Let's see if you recognize all of these, or help me out by providing an alternative meaning or explanation for any word on this list.

 This word is used a lot!
 It means "crazy" or "cuckoo" and is often used to describe someone who is hallucinating while on drugs.

 Have you ever talked to someone and the person just goes on and on, like nonstop?
 Taratitat is the perfect slang word for a talkative person.

 Charot is another popular entry.
 So popular, in fact, that if there were a list of the most used Tagalog slang words, this one would be at the top.
 Use this hip word when you are joking around; it means, "I'm just kidding!"

 So, the next time you say something and others take you seriously, say "charot!"

 Example: "As my best friend, you're the one I'll treat first this weekend.
 I won the lottery.
 Charot!"

 I had a hard time finding an exact English equivalent for this word in order to offer a much better explanation.
 However, bulilyaso means "a failed, or unsuccessful, plan due to an unexpected turn of events."

 Here's an example from a fellow author:

 Dad: We thought Marie was picking you up at 2:30 pm today?